 The term you just searched for may influence what you see in your next search if they are determined to be related.
 At least, according to the Google patent Methods and systems for improving a search ranking using related queries

 Google sometimes shows an announcement at the top of search results telling you that Google has customized them based upon your location or because of your previous queries.
-I wrote about this patent in How Searchers’ Queries Might Influence Customized Google Search Results.
+I wrote about this tent in How Searchers’ Queries Might Influence Customized Google Search Results.

 Why might Google might consider some queries to be related to others?
 Some possibilities:

 - Others having used the same sequence of query terms previously (whether once or multiple times),